Dillon-mac/django-to-do-list/README.md

 - View tasks grouped by day.
 - Mark tasks as completed.
 - Clear all tasks to start a new week.
-- Simple webpage design built using Bootstrap
+- Simple webpage design created using Bootstrap

 ## Requirements
 - Python 3.12.4